 Make Sure It Works with Your Channel Icon

-Your channel icon is YouTube’s equivalent of a Facebook profile picture, and it’s determined by the Google+ profile picture associated with the YouTube account.
-It’s important to make sure that the channel icon works well with your channel art since the icon will be displayed near the top right hand corner of the banner.
-This can be seen in the example below on the Salesforce channel’s banner.
+Your YouTube profile picture is YouTube’s equivalent of a Facebook profile picture.
+It’s important to make sure that the channel icon works well with your channel art since they’ll be displayed at the same time.
+This can be seen in the example below on the TechLinked channel’s banner.

 YouTube channel art is necessary to fully brand your channel, making it look both distinctive and more credible.
 And now, thanks to easy-to-use tools like Snappa (which comes with fully customizable, pre-sized templates), anyone can make gorgeous, engaging channel art with no design experience needed.
 Remember to update your channel art every so often to keep it looking modern, especially if you change your business’s overall branding or the look of your YouTube channel.